garyfeng/pdia-1/README.md

 ----

-`pdia` began in 2015 as a python library to process and analyze the process data (aka proc data, observables, or action logs) from the NAEP digitally-based assessments (DBAs).
-It provides functions to read the NAEP process data from a variety sources, convert and parse them to Pandas data frames, and visualize and report on the data.
+`pdia` began in 2015 as a python library to process and analyze the process data (aka observables, or action logs) from the NAEP digitally-based assessments (DBAs).
+It provides functions to read the NAEP process data from a variety sources, pre-process and parse them to Pandas data frames, and visualize and report on the data.

 ----